swent-group10/mvp-prd/template/9-design.md

 *List the key libraries, languages, components used by the MVP.*

-Languages: Kotlin
-Libraries: Android Jetpack, Hilt, Room, Dagger, JaCoCo, SonarQube, JUnit, Mockito, Espresso
-Components: Material3
+Languages: Kotlin, Android Jetpack Compose, Material3

 *If applicable, describe essential screens.*